JACoW-org/docs-IPAC/docs/InitialSetup/intro.md

-# Delivery of a JACoW-Indico Event
+# Delivery of a JACoW Indico Event

 ## Introduction

-This document provides an overview of a JACoW-Indico Event upon delivery to the Event Manager.
+This document provides an overview of a JACoW Indico Event upon delivery to the Event Manager.
 It describes the entry of general information and preparations for developing the scientific programme.
 A further document describes how to run the activities relating to scientific programme management through the